-- (a) Radiation-producing device equipment must be labeled with a readily visible and discernible sign or signs bearing the radiation symbol as defined under § 219.159 (relating to posting of radiation-producing machines) and the words: "CAUTION RADIATION THIS EQUIPMENT PRODUCES RADIATION WHEN ENERGIZED," or words having a similarintent, near every switch that energizes an X-ray tube. - (b) For radiation-producing devices with designed openings, for object entries (such as baggage units), the following must be posted at or near every opening: "CAUTION X-RAY HAZARD: DO NOT INSERT ANY PART OF THE BODY WHEN SYSTEM IS ENERGIZED" or words having similar intent.
+(a) A radiation-producing device must be labeled with a readily visible and discernible sign or signs bearing the radiation symbol as defined under § 219.159 (relating to posting of radiation-producing machines) and the words: "CAUTION RADIATION - THIS EQUIPMENT PRODUCES RADIATION WHEN ENERGIZED," or words having a similar intent, near every switch that energizes an X-ray tube.

+(b) For radiation-producing devices with designed openings for object entries, such as baggage units, the following must be posted at or near every opening: "CAUTION - X-RAY HAZARD: DO NOT INSERT ANY PART OF THE BODY WHEN SYSTEM IS ENERGIZED" or words having similar intent.